Data-Science-for-Linguists-2022/Child-Vocab-Development/reports/final_report.md

 The results here also demonstrate that the average degree of a semantic network could be used as a proxy for vocabulary size, despite each network in the dataset only contains a subset of the child's vocabulary.
 Measuring average degree of a child's semantic network is potentially more efficient and naturalistic than measuring a child's vocabulary size through parent reporting using standardized word list such as the MacArthur-Bates Communicative Development Inventory (MB-CDI) used in most studies on early vocabulary development.
 It would be helpful in the future to further study the possibility of using average degree as a proxy for vocabulary size.

-For semantic networks in the mother's CDS, the network properties seems to be minimally influenced by SES.
+For semantic networks in the maternal CDS, the network properties seems to be minimally influenced by SES.
 Specifically, the difference in average degree between MC and WC mothers is not as obvious as what we observed in children.
 Unfortunately, the sample size for UC was not sufficient to see any effects of SES.

 ![net_prop_cds.svg](images/net_prop_cds.svg)